 - ensure that external referrals are of high quality and are followed up

 - act as advocates for safeguarding and increase awareness of safeguarding measures within their specific areas of operation in conjunction with their team/line manager(s)

 - help disseminate guidance, procedures and signpost teams to relevant resources

-- contribute to safeguarding self-assessments and action plans
+- contribute to safeguarding audits

 Line Managers are responsible for:

-- Supporting and encouraging their teams to follow all appropriate safeguarding procedures
+- supporting and encouraging their teams to follow all appropriate safeguarding procedures

-- Providing additional support and advice for a member of staff with any safeguarding concern
+- providing additional support and advice for a member of staff with any safeguarding concern

-- Abiding by safer recruitment practices
+- abiding by safer recruitment practices

-The Head of HR is responsible for:
+The Head of People & Culture is responsible for:

 Staff are responsible for:

-- Ensuring they know and adhere to the safeguarding procedures as outlined in this policy and other related policies and procedures including when working with external partners
+- ensuring they know and adhere to the safeguarding procedures as outlined in this policy and other related policies and procedures including when working with external partners

-- Completing the safeguarding training required for their role
+- completing the safeguarding training required for their role

-- Completing training appropriate to their role.
+- completing training appropriate to their role